allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 ## WebApp Interface

-Configurations can be viewed in web UI experiment pages, in the **CONFIGURATIONS** panel.
+Configurations can be viewed in web UI experiment pages, in the **CONFIGURATION** tab.

 The configuration panel is split into three sections according to type:
 - **User Properties** - Modifiable section that can be edited post-execution.